pragatikohli/caeliusProject/README.md

 ## Upcoming Updates

 This is a desktop application created using Java Swing and with the use of AWS RDS MySQL database.
-This project will be converted to java web application using springboot and then will be deployed on AWS EC2.
+This project will be converted to java web application using springboot and then will be deployed.

 ## License